Pacific Wrecks

 Wartime History

-A single Ohka could be mounted below a medium bomber and air dropped near the target.
-Many were lost or shot down before they could get within launch range.
-Only the Model 11 was used in combat flown by pilots from the Jinrai Butai (Thunder Gods Corps).
-On March 8, 1945 a B-29 photographic reconnaissance over Kanoya Airfield photographed the new type of plane and the new type of plane was initially nicknamed "Viper", later Allied code name "Baka", the Japanese word for stupid.
-Also known as the "Baka Bomb".
-On April 12, 1945 an Ohka sinks USS Mannert L. Abele (DD-733) off Okinawa.
-This was the first ship sunk by an Ohka.
-The same day, Ohka also damage USS Stanly (DD-478), USS Jeffers (DMS-27).
+On April 12, 1945 off Okinawa an Ohka sinks USS Mannert L. Abele (DD-733).
+This was the first ship hit and sunk by an Ohka.
+The same day, an Ohka damaged USS Stanly (DD-478) and USS Jeffers (DMS-27).
 On May 4, 1945 off Okinawa an Ohka damages USS Shea (DM-30) and USS Gayety (AM-239) was damaged by a near miss by kamikaze and Ohka.

-On May 11, 1945 USS Hugh W. Hadley (DD-774) is damaged by Ohka.
-In total, Ohkas were credited with damaging or sinking seven U.S. ships, sinking or severely damaging three and causing significant damage to three others
+In total, Ohkas were credited with damaging seven U.S. ships, sinking or severely damaging three and causing significant damage to three others

 Model 11

 About 755 Model 11s were built by Yokosuka with a 2,646 pound warhead.
 A total of 155 were built at Yokosuka and another 600 were built at Kasumigaura Naval Air Arsenal.
 This was the only variant that was used in combat.
-During 1945, several were captured by American forces on Okinawa and sent back to the United States for evaluation and display.
+During 1945, several were captured by American forces at Yontan Airfield on Okinawa and sent back to the United States for evaluation and display.

 Model 22